Interior Design Paint colour tips

 After pinning a few different interiors, a common style should start to emerge, the backdrop of which will be the ceiling and wall colours.
 Neutrals are harder to identify as they can vary vastly from soft greys, to grey greens, or putty stones but if you try to analyse these colours against any true whites in the image, it becomes easier.

-Once you have chosen which band of colours you are interested in, take a look at a few swatches, taking care to read the descriptions.
-It is also really useful to work out which way your windows face, as some of the colours don’t perform as well in north facing or small rooms.
+Once you have chosen which band of colours you are interested in, take a look at a few swatches, being careful to read the descriptions.
+It is also really useful to work out which direction your windows face, as some of the colours don’t perform as well in north facing or small rooms.

 Decorating like a Designer

 Not all whites are created equal.
 ‘All White’ is the truest white that F&B produce but there are so many other neutrals that perform beautifully as a white.
 The trick is to keep the neutral shades pale enough to paint the ceilings and skirtings the same colour, as it is most often only the contrast against a true white that exposes these neutrals for what they really are.